riverar/wsa-app-compatibility/Application-Compatibility.md

 🟨 Works, but with some notable problems
 🟥 Broken

+## Broken Functions
+VPN - Any VPN Apps for Android Does Not Work and Will Change Upon Connecting

 ## Support table

 | Application    | Latest tested version | Support level | Notes |